millerms/CranburyChiropractic/_pages/services/balance-stability.md

   <details class="reveal reveal--up">
     <summary>Referral if needed?</summary>
     <div class="faq__content">
-      If another specialist is the better fit, we’ll coordinate with PT, orthopedics, or other providers.
+      If another specialist is the better fit, we’ll refer to PT, orthopedics, or other providers.
 Your result comes first.
     </div>
   </details>
 </div>